-- Focus: The program serves approximately 350 students in Kindergarten through grade 12 who chronically disrupt regular classes; intentionally injure another student; are truant; have returned from a correctional facility; need credit recovery; or have drug, weapon, or alcohol charges.
+- Focus: The program serves approximately 300 students in grades 4-12 who chronically disrupt regular classes, considered at-risk of becoming a dropout, intentionally injure another student, are truant, have returned from a correctional facility, need credit recovery, or have drug, weapon, or alcohol charges.
 The program provides alternative teaching and learning methods including the use of online curriculum to meet the needs of students so they can transition back into the regular school or earn a diploma and transition into the world of work.
-While at school, some students receive daily counseling services from a private counseling group.
+While at school some students receive counseling services from a private counseling group on a daily basis.
 A research-based program is used to build teamwork, improve focus and concentration, build self-esteem and leadership skills.
+Career and character building programs are also offered to the students on a weekly basis.
 School facilities are used except in instances where it is necessary to separate students and instruct them at home.
-Students may elect to take classes at the county's career center.
-The day program and after school program are used in creating a successful program.
+Students may elect to take classes at the county’s career and technology center.
+The day program, after-school program, and recovery program are used in creating alternatives to ensure success.

-- Contact: Sandra Justice, Administrator of Alternative Programs
+- Contact: Steve Banner, Regional Administrator of Alternative Programs

 Russell County Public Schools

 Lebanon, Virginia 24266